E. sinica, 'Ma Huang,' TCM; It's Use, Lore and Cultivation Information:

 Ephedra sinica stems contain a number of alkaloids including ephedrine, pseudoephedrine, norephedrine, norpseudoephedrine (cathine), methylephedrine and methylpseudoephedrine.

-Seed Germination Instructions:
+Ephedra sinica Seed Germination Instructions:

-- Keep the environment humid and warm (75-80 degrees F.).
+- Keep the environment warm (80 degrees F.).

 Plant Care: